-- Adjust SERVER and related SUFFIX options to suit your directory structure. - Note we are forcing START_TLS usage here (-ZZ parameter), please refer to LDAP with TLS for details on how to set up the server with TLS support.
+- Adjust SERVER and related SUFFIX options to suit your directory structure. - Here, we are forcing use of START_TLS (-ZZ parameter).
+Refer to LDAP with TLS to learn how to set up the server with TLS support.

 Store the cn=admin password in the /etc/ldapscripts/ldapscripts.passwd file and make sure it's only readable by the root local user: